14 min read read

 The tricky part is finding a library that fits your specific needs.
 Some are lightweight viewers that just display data.
 Others are full editors with syntax highlighting and validation.
 A few generate complete form UIs from JSON Schema.
 And then there's Monaco Editor, which gives you the full VS Code experience but adds megabytes to your bundle.

-I've used all of these in production React projects, and they each solve different problems.
-This guide covers seven libraries worth considering in 2026, starting with the most practical options for common use cases.
+These libraries solve different problems, from read only viewers to full editors.
+This guide covers seven React friendly options worth considering in 2026, starting with the most practical picks for common use cases.

 What Makes a Good React JSON Editor

-Before comparing specific libraries, here's what I look for when choosing a JSON component:
+Before comparing specific libraries, here are the criteria that matter most when choosing a JSON component:

-Controlled component support is how React handles form inputs.
-You want to pass value and onChange props, not fight with internal library state that doesn't sync with your application state.
+4. Controlled component support: You want to pass value and onChange props and keep state in your app, not fight internal library state.

 1. @uiw/react-json-view (Best Modern JSON Viewer)